EIN-1/p3-quiz-game/README.md

 New users are encouraged to experiment with the computer-based version of the python quiz game and widen there python knowledge, the multi-choice answers helps them to guess the correct answer from the given options.

 ### Future Goals:
 Make the game more challenging by introducing multiple difficulty levels for the user to choose to play and implementing a scoring leaderboard.
-Moreover, I intend to enhance the website's user appeal through the implementation of aesthetic styling and a structured layout.
-To achieve this objective, I need to use a web framework such as Flask or Django, which allows me serve web pages and static assets like CSS files.

 [Back to top](<#table-of-contents>)